-An institution shall be allowed no more than 18 competitors (including alternates) in the championships, which will be counted as follows:
+An institution shall be allowed no more than 18 competitors (including uninvited relay alternates and institutionally funded divers) in the championships, which will be counted as follows:

 - An entrant who swims will be counted as one competitor. - An entrant who swims and dives will be counted as one competitor. - An entrant who only dives will be counted as one-half of a competitor in the total team limit. - For relays, actual participation in the preliminary heats and/or finals of an event shall be counted against the 18 competitors allowed.